camunda/camunda-docs/docs/apis-tools/grpc.md

   // the resource name (see: Resource.name) from which this decision
   // requirements was parsed
   string resourceName = 5;
+  // the tenant ID of the deployed decision requirements string tenantId = 6;
 }

 message FormMetadata {